trainart/linux2/2-3-4-Routing.md

 * On VM3
   * `ip r a 10.1.10.0/24 via 10.1.11.1`

+To make them run after reboot, we can add these commands to `rc.local`, but it is not good solution.
-But instead we can do it with `nmtui` to keep this settings permanent.
+Instead we can configure static routes with `nmtui` to keep this settings permanent.

 (Run `nmtui` go to `Edit a connection`->`<interface-name>`->`IPv4 Configuration`->`Show`->Routing`->`Edit`)